Land Of Leylines And Legends:

 We will enter Avebury as did our ancestors down this processional avenue of stones.
 Here, within the largest stone circle in the world, we find the remains of two smaller stone circles, one solar and one lunar.
 This place has a remarkable story to tell!
 We meet up with the energies of the St Michael leyline that we will meet again and again on our journey as they course across England.
 All the sacred sites in this area centre on Avebury including Stonehenge some twenty miles distant.

 Close by is the largest manmade mound in Europe, the remarkable five thousand year old Silbury Hill, mysteriously constructed in the bottom of a valley.
 Close by is the oldest structure in this whole complex of sacred site, West Kennett Longbarrow.
 This acoustically resonant stone covered chamber, often referred to by archeologists as a burial chamber, was obviously so much more than that.
 By the end of the day we'll have an insight into the world view and belief system of our ancestors that will guide us through the rest of this journey.
-If there is a crop circle in the area, where visitors are welcome we will explore this exciting phenomenon, inside an amazing circle.

 Free-choice dinner not included